Bending rigidity, sound propagation and ripples in flat graphene

 We would like to thank Francisco Guinea for useful conversations.
-Financial support was provided by the Spanish Ministry of Economy and Competitiveness (FIS2016-76617-P); the Department of Education, Universities and Research of the Basque Government and the University of the Basque Country (IT756-13); and the European Commission under the Graphene Flagship, Core 3, grant number 881603.
+Financial support was provided by the Spanish Ministry of Economy and Competitiveness (FIS2016-76617-P); the Spanish Ministry of Science and Innovation (Grant No. PID2019-105488GB-I00); the Department of Education, Universities and Research of the Basque Government and the University of the Basque Country (IT1707-22 and IT1527-22); and the European Commission under the Graphene Flagship, Core 3, grant number 881603.
 U.A. is also thankful to the Material Physics Center for a predoctoral fellowship.
+J.D. thanks the Department of Education of the Basque Government for a predoctoral fellowship (Grant No. PRE-2020-1-0220).
 Computer facilities were provided by the Donostia International Physics Center (DIPC).